lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 ### 2. The State Layer (NestJS + Redis)

-This is where it gets interesting.
 The middleware serves **two critical purposes**, and understanding why requires knowing what can go wrong.

 ---